AIZEN/UNIVERSITY OF ALABAMA − TUSCALOOSA CONFERENCE

 From left: Juliana Starr and Carmen Mayer, organizers-in-chief of the conference

 After choosing the theme of the conference, world events only made the work of naturalist writers and artists more relevant.
 We saw the #Me Too movement, the Black Lives Matter movement, the Covid-19 pandemic, and the beginning of war in Ukraine, the worst European conflict since World War II.
 Other than the sessions clearly devoted to Zolian fiction and naturalism, many treated topics specifically related to the conference theme of protest and civil rights.
 Others dealt with women writers and naturalism in the arts, including the visual arts, theater and opera.
 Others had an international focus, treating American, Belgian, Brazilian, Portuguese, and African naturalism.

 Dr. Tricia McElroy, Associate Dean Fine Arts, University of Alabama − Tuscaloosa

 Dr. Cheryl Toman, Chair, Dept. of Modern Langs and Classics, University of Alabama − Tuscaloosa

-We are proud to have collaborated with the Department of French Studies and the Department of Communication and Media Studies in a highly regarded and leading European University such as the University of Debrecen.
+We are proud to have collaborated with the Department of Modern Languages and Classics, the School of Music, and the College of Arts and Sciences in a highly regarded and leading American university such as the University of Alabama.

-This symposium, through the richness of its content and its highly international dimension, honoured the University of Debrecen by bringing to its doors talented participants from three continents and seventeen countries: Belgium, Brazil, Canada, England, Finland, Germany, France, Japan, Hungary, Poland, Portugal, Romania, Russia, Slovakia, Switzerland, the United States, and West Bank.
+This symposium, through the richness of its content and its highly international dimension, honored the University of Alabama by bringing to its doors (and to its screens via Zoom) talented participants from three continents and twelve different countries: Belgium, Brazil, Canada, Finland, France, Hungary, Israel, Japan, Portugal, Romania, Spain, and the United States.